 The apparent absence of social constraints on hoary marmot reproduction was also an anomaly among marmot species.
 In Marmota and other groups of ground squirrels, social complexity and breeding probability are generally negatively correlated (Armitage and Schwartz 2000, Blumstein and Armitage 1998).
-As with other socially-related life history traits, this pattern is most evident in alpine marmots, the most socially complex member of the genus.
+This pattern is most evident in alpine marmots, the most socially complex member of the genus.
 In alpine marmot social groups, only one dominant female is allowed to breed (Arnold 1990, Hackländer et al. 2003).
 However, even the dominant female’s reproductive output is reduced in large social groups, apparently due to reproductive competition with subordinates (Hackländer et al. 2003).
-In yellow-bellied marmot the optimum matriline size is three, but net reproductive rate and matriline size are negativley related beyond that point as the potential for reproductive competition increases.
+In yellow-bellied marmot the optimum matriline size is three, but net reproductive rate and matriline size are negativley related beyond that point as the potential for reproductive competition increases (Armitage and Schwartz 2003).

 Hoary marmot reproduction may be less constrained by group size because females within a group are closely related.
-In alpine marmots, the dominant female is less likely to breed when subordinates are unrelated, but not when subordinates are siblings (Hackländer et al. 2003).
+In alpine marmots, the dominant female is less likely to breed when subordinates are unrelated, but not when subordinates are her siblings (Hackländer et al. 2003).
 Although genetic relatedness has not been determined in our population, females rarely disperse from their natal group, and extra-pair copulation is almost non-existent (Kyle et al. 2007), so females within a social group are mostly offspring, grand-offspring, or siblings of each other.
 In addition, the number of adult females per social group is highly variable from one year to the next (Kyle et al. 2007), so the social dominance structure must also be unstable.
 Given these circumstances, all females in a social group may receive enough direct and indirect fitness benefits that reproductive competition is unnecessary.

 Another potential explanation comes from life history theory, which predicts that life history parameters with the greatest potential influence on population dynamics should be the least variable (Ozgul et al. 2007).
 Hoary marmots may therefore have evolved a consistent probability of breeding because breeding probability is more important, demographically, than other aspects of their life history.

 Breeding at a consistent rate every year may confer a long-term selective advantage on hoary marmots, but it may also result in maternal stress effects being passed on to juveniles (Sheriff et al. 2009).
-We cannot test this hypothesis directly, but juvenile hoary marmot survival is strongly correlated with winter climate lagged by one year, which implies the operation of maternal effects (Patil et al. in review).
-Ultimately, it may be impossible to pinpoint exactly how hoary marmot breeding patterns evolved, because a stochastic environment can potentially select for more than one optimum life history strategy (Orzack and Tuljapurkar 2001).
+We cannot test this hypothesis directly, but juvenile hoary marmot survival is correlated with winter climate lagged by one year, which implies the operation of maternal effects (Patil et al. in review).
+Ultimately, it may be impossible to pinpoint exactly how hoary marmot breeding patterns evolved, because a stochastic environment can select for more than one optimum life history strategy (Orzack and Tuljapurkar 2001).

 General conclusions / implications for marmot population dynamics